TheoKanning/theokanning.github.io/_posts/2019-05-19-mit-racecar-vesc-and-joystick-on-ubuntu-18-04.md

 tags:
   - robotics
 ---
 After building the MIT Racecar in my last post, I started installing all of the peripherals so I could run it in teleop mode.
-Unfortunately, using a new Jetson image meant that I couldn&#8217;t use the pre-compiled drivers online.
-Here&#8217;s how I managed to get the VESC and joystick working.
+Unfortunately, using a new Jetson image meant that I couldn't use the pre-compiled drivers online.
+Here's how I managed to get the VESC and joystick working.

 ## VESC Firmware